 The xylem moves water, while the phloem moves food and nutrients.
 These tissues are bundled together in most plants.
 If you cut a piece of celery, you can see the vascular bundles inside!

-- Nonvascular plants do not have special structures that help move nutrients and water, which is why they do not grow up from the ground like other plants.
+Nonvascular plants do not have special structures that help move nutrients and water, which is why they do not grow up from the ground like other plants.
 Mosses and liverworts are good examples of nonvascular plants.

 Vascular plants can be divided into three groups based on how the plant reproduces.

-Nonvascular plants reproduce using spores, tiny reproductive structures that can grow into a new plant.
-Each of the browndots in the photo below is a spore:
+Nonvascular plants reproduce using spores, which are tiny reproductive structures that can grow into a new plant.
+Each of the green dots in the photo below is a spore:

-Vascular plants with flowers are called "angiosperms," and use special structures in the flower to reproduce.
+Vascular plants with flowers are called angiosperms and use special structures in the flower to reproduce.
 You will learn more about this in another lesson in this Plants series, found under Related Lessons in the right-hand sidebar.

 Plants can be classified as vascular or nonvascular based on the presences of special tissues for moving water and nutrients.
 Vascular plants can be broken down based on how they reproduce.